-If you have found injured, orphaned, or contaminated wildlife, please call our Wildlife Hotline at 780-914-4118.
+If you have found injured, orphaned, or contaminated wildlife, please go through one of the links above in regards to your concern.
+These will help you figure out what action to take.
+If you still need assistance, call our Wildlife Helpline at 780-914-4118.
 Your call is very important to us.
 When you call, you may have to leave a voicemail message.
 Please be patient as we deal with the animals currently in our care, or other phone calls.
 We will get back to you as soon as possible.

 - Is the animal injured or orphaned, or are you seeing natural behaviours?

-- If the animal is obviously injured (visible blood or dangling limb), or if you know for certain that it is orphaned; and if you are comfortable doing so, you may rescue (collect) small animals and birds that are injured or orphaned.
-Please follow the instructions provided by WILDNorth hotline staff to protect yourself and the animal.
+- If the animal is obviously injured (i.e. visible blood or dangling limb), or if you know for certain that it is orphaned; and if you are comfortable doing so, you may rescue (collect) small animals and birds that are injured or orphaned.
+Please follow the instructions provided by WILDNorth Helpline staff to protect yourself and the animal.

 - It is extremely important that once you have collected a wild animal you arrange to bring it to WILDNorth.
 If you cannot make it to one of our facilities please bring to one of our participating vet clinics as soon as possible.

-*Do not attempt to rehabilitate or raise wildlife on your own.
-Most wild animals are protected by law, and having them in captivity without a special permit could result in prosecution.
+*It is extremely important that once you have collected a wild animal you arrange to bring it to care.
+Do not attempt to treat wildlife on your own.
+WILDNorth has the ability to provide the topmost care for wildlife.
+Additionally, most wild animals are protected by law, and having them in captivity without a special permit could result in prosecution.

 What happens when I leave an animal at your facility?